graphhopper/directions-api/docs-matrix.md

 vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot and bike debug       | false   | If true, the output will be formated.

+## Limits and Counts

-If you include out_array=paths the maximum number of points is currently 10.
+One Matrix requests costs `N*M/2` requests.
+The maximimum number of points cannot exceed a certain number depending on the package, see the pricing in our dashboard.
+If you include out_array=paths the maximum number of points is currently 10 regardless of the package.

 ## Example output for the case type=json